 Moreover, the Gel Challenger 13 series has a sturdy TPU shank that ensures a smooth side-to-side transition and provides excellent ankle support, making it an ideal choice for anyone who has suffered an ankle injury.

 If you’re new to the world of tennis and aren’t entirely sure about what qualities to look for in your shoes – we’ve got you covered.
 Take a scroll through our detailed buyer’s guide to get the low-down on the factors you should keep in mind when buying tennis shoes.

-Stability is essential in most sports, but tennis requires more than its fair share of agile footwork to ensure you beat your component fair and square.
-That’s why your tennis shoes should be equipped to provide you with the kind of balance you need to enhance your technique and keep injuries at bay.
+Stability is a crucial factor in most sports, but tennis demands more than its fair share of quick footwork to ensure you beat your opponent.
+That’s why it’s important that your tennis shoes provide you with the balance you need to enhance your technique and prevent injuries.

-Playing tennis involves a lot of side-to-side movement – which means many sharp or abrupt shifts can easily throw you off balance.
-A tennis shoe’s stability depends on the outer sole, the shoe’s width (at the front), and the upper’s construction.
+Tennis involves a lot of side-to-side movement, and sudden shifts can easily throw you off balance.
+The shoe’s stability depends on the outer sole, the width of the shoe at the front, and the construction of the upper.

-For instance, a durable and firm sole will provide you with the right amount of traction, and the width of the shoe can add to this by providing ample surface area.
-Many manufacturers also utilize a shank to keep the shoe’s movement smooth and prevent it from twisting.
+A firm and durable sole provides the right amount of traction, and the width of the shoe can add to this by offering ample surface area.
+Many manufacturers also use a shank to keep the shoe’s movement smooth and prevent it from twisting.